Alluxio/alluxio/docs/en/operation/Server-Logging.md

 log4j.logger.alluxio.client.block.BlockMasterClient=DEBUG
 ```

-You will see debug logs on the begin and the end of each RPC with its arguments and result
+You will see debug logs at the beginning and end of each RPC with its arguments and result
 in the client logs like the following:

 ```